-Are there any numerical limitations on short-term visas?
+15 Are there any numerical limitations on short-term visas?
 Are visas available for employees transferring from one corporate entity in one jurisdiction to a related entity in another jurisdiction?

 There is no numerical limitation on short-term visas.
 Visas are available for employees transferring from a corporate entity in a foreign jurisdiction to a related entity in China.
-A foreign employee may apply for a work visa on the condition that he or she meets all of the requirements and submits all of the documents to the governmental entities as required by the applicable regulations.
+A foreign employee, which does not include Hong Kong, Macau or Taiwan (HMT), may apply for a work visa on the condition that he or she meets all of the requirements and submits all of the documents to the governmental entities as required by the applicable regulations.
 Before a foreign employee applies for a work visa, the prospective employer must first obtain an employment authorisation certificate from the governmental entities for such foreign employee as part of the application process.